Finance for properties that are not ‘Turnkey’

 Here, payments are made in stages in arrears of the work being completed.
 These types of mortgages are the normal way custom builds are funded.
 Here you have to manage your cash flow carefully otherwise you may have to pay out on work before you receive the payments.

 Interested in finding out your options?
-We can put you in touch with some custom build specialist mortgage brokers.
+Get in touch and we can introduce you to some custom build specialist mortgage brokers.